wellenvogel/avnav/docs/directories.md

 ## Internal parameters
 In the server code the following base parameters are used:
-  - *BASEDIR* : the installation dir
+  - *BASEDIR* : the server directory bewlow the installation dir
   - *DATADIR* : the data directory

 Those parameters are part of every config for a handler.